The Commitments (film): Filming

 Parker spent five weeks rehearsing with the cast members before principal photography commenced on 27 August 1990, with an estimated budget of $12–15 million.
 While Doyle's novel is set in the fictional Barrytown (based on Kilbarrack, where Doyle was a schoolteacher), Parker suggested that the film take place in Dublin.
 A total of 44 locations in the city were used for filming.
 Cinematographer Gale Tattersall sought to create "a gritty, ugly look" that would become more composed and polished as the band became more successful.
 He felt that this visual style would support the film's story arc.

-The film's opening scene, depicting Jimmy Rabbitte (Arkins) trying to offload cassettes and shirts in a street market, was filmed on Sheriff Street, in front of the St. Lawrence O'Toole Catholic Church.
+The film's opening scene, depicting Jimmy Rabbitte trying to offload cassettes and shirts in a street market, was filmed on Sheriff Street, in front of the St. Lawrence O'Toole Catholic Church.
 A house located on Darndale in the Northside of Dublin was used to depict the Rabbitte family home.
-The home where Joey "the Lips" Fagan (Murphy) resides with his mother was a house located on 118 Pembroke Road in Ballsbridge.
-The production also filmed scenes at Ricardo's Pool Hall, a dilapidated building located on 84–87 Lower Camden Street.
+The home where Joey "the Lips" Fagan resides with his mother was a house located at 118 Pembroke Road in Ballsbridge.
+The production also filmed scenes at Ricardo's Pool Hall, a dilapidated building located at 84–87 Lower Camden Street.
 The second floor of the pool hall was used to depict the band's rehearsals.
-The Archbishop Byrne Hall (also known as St. Kevin's Hall), located in the Portobello district of Dublin, was used to depict a local church community center, where The Commitments first perform on stage.
+The Archbishop Byrne Hall (also known as St. Kevin's Hall), located in the Portobello district of Dublin, was used to depict a local church community centre, where The Commitments first perform on stage.
 The Saint Francis Xavier Church, Dublin, located on Upper Gardiner Street, was used to film a scene in which Jimmy finds Commitments pianist Steven Clifford playing "A Whiter Shade of Pale" on an organ.
-The production team also filmed a scene at a Phibsborough bus depot; the location was used to depict Jimmy convincing Deco (Strong) to become a part of the band.
-A walkway, where Jimmy discusses his plan to form a band to Outspan and Derek was filmed at the Kilbarrack D.A.R.T.
+The production team also filmed a scene at a Phibsborough bus depot; the location was used to depict Jimmy convincing Deco to become a part of the band.
+A walkway, where Jimmy discusses his plan to form a band with Outspan and Derek was filmed at the Kilbarrack D.A.R.T.
 Station.
 Principal photography concluded in mid-October 1990 after 53 days of filming.